 1103.2 Size of Horizontal Storm Drains and Sewers.
 The size of building storm drains or building storm sewers or their horizontal branches shall be based on the maximum projected roof or paved area to be handled and Table 1103.2.
 Building storm drains, building storm sewers, or their horizontal branches receiving drainage from secondary roof drain systems shall be sized based on double the rainfall rate for the local area.
-EXCEPTION: Building storm drains, building storm sewers, or their horizontal branches receiving drainage from secondary roof drain systems shall be sized for the normal rainfall rate where the structural design of the roof includes a ponding instability analysis in accordance with ASCE 7 for the additional ponding load resulting from twice the normal rainfall rate or a 15-minute duration/100-year return period storm.
-The analysis shall assume the primary drain system is
+EXCEPTION: Building storm drains, building storm sewers, or their horizontal branches receiving drainage from secondary drainage from secondary drainage from secondary drainage systems shall be permitted to be sized for the normal rainfall rate where the structural design of the roof includes a ponding instability analysis in accordance with ASCE 7 for the additional ponding load resulting from twice the normal rainfall rate or a 15-minute duration/100-year return period storm.
+The analysis shall assume the primary drain system is blocked